Fox's Cavuto: Trump Skeptic, Genial Workhorse

 Lachlan and Rupert Murdoch praised Scott for presiding over major changes in personnel, policies and newsroom culture at the network, including sweeping changes in human resources policies; the appointment of a new top executive vice president who reports to the top attorney for 21st Century Fox instead of directly to Fox News executives; the creation of a workplace diversity and inclusion council; mandatory network-wide training in workplace climate; and the appointment of more women to top executive and on-air positions.

-Fox News executives say the post-Ailes era has changed markedly: new corporate policies insisting on tolerance for diversity might previously have drawn barbs on Fox News shows had they emerged at other employers.
+Fox News executives say the post-Ailes era has changed markedly: New corporate policies insisting on tolerance for diversity might previously have drawn barbs on Fox News shows had they emerged at other employers.
 The network earlier this week settled almost all the outstanding lawsuits and complaints against it.

 Scott's appointment is not uniformly hailed, however.
 Current and former female Fox employees have told NPR that Scott was seen as someone who ran defense for Ailes, creating a climate in which women were expected to sexualize their on-air personas and to please the former network chief.
-"It shows you nothing has changed at Fox," Gretchen Carlson's attorney, Nancy Erika Smith, tells NPR.
+"It shows you nothing has changed at Fox," Carlson's attorney, Nancy Erika Smith, tells NPR.
 "She was the enabler in chief."
+(Scott denies those allegations.)

 In the post-Ailes era, which has been accompanied by Trump's candidacy and presidency, Fox has redoubled its cultural conservatism.
-A lot of Fox's biggest names don't just take Trump's side: they call him with advice.
+A lot of Fox's biggest names don't just take Trump's side: They call him with advice.
 Such confidants start at the top, with Rupert Murdoch, and include Sean Hannity, Jeanine Pirro and Pete Hegseth, among others.
 Fox's chief political anchor, Bret Baier, writes of the parallels between Trump and the late President Ronald Reagan in his latest book.

 Cavuto's skepticism toward Trump, by contrast, finds few takers among major Fox figures, with the exception of Shepard Smith, the anchor whose shows also run weekday afternoons.

-That puts Cavuto at odds with a president that many loyal Fox viewers like and want to see defended.
+That puts Cavuto at odds with a president whom many loyal Fox viewers like and want to see defended.

-Cavuto says he's at peace with that.
+Cavuto says he is at peace with that.

-He says he's at peace with a lot of things.
+He says he is at peace with a lot of things.

 "I have a progressive disease.
 I'm not naive about it," he says.
 "The nerve endings that feed your esophagus on up will close.
 So there are ways to deal with that — with medications and the like — but I can't worry about it.